OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 8. It is possible to close the console of a GNS3 object and it will continue to operate normally (it would be like turning off the monitor on a physical computer).
 The console can be restored by right click on the object and selecting "Console".

-9. Operating systems running inside operating systems (with windows inside windows) can be a very [Inception] idea.
-If this idea gives a headache, **it is being done correctly**.
+9. Operating systems running inside operating systems (with computers running inside computers) can be a very [Inception] idea.
+If this idea provides a headache, **it is being done correctly**.
 Much of what we do as IT Professional is virtual.
-This type of environment is a very good example.
+Our gHost environment is a very good example.
 For some help with this idea see [ECT Tech Nugget - N34.0 - Technology Perspective](https://youtu.be/ixrzbdUu8yQ.)

-10. Once all the GNS3 VMs have started and are either at a login prompt to a desktop GUI they are ready for use.
-Please record, in your lab notebook, that child VMs inside GNS3 typically use the username `itsclass` and the password `class115#`.
+10. Once all the GNS3 VMs (aka "child VMs" as they are a child the the gHost) have started and are either at a login prompt or are at a GUI desktop they are ready for use.

+11. **Record, in your lab notebook the following information.
+Child VMs in GNS3 typically use the username `itsclass` and the password `class115#`.** This information is needed to log into each VM.
+This information will be used for the remainder of the course.

-11. Projects remain running even if the user is NOT connected to the remote desktop connection.
-This allows the student to break from the lab work and return to the project later.
+12. Projects remain running even if the user is NOT connected to the remote desktop connection.
+This allows the student to take a break from the lab work and return to the project later.

-12. Shutting down GNS3 projects will be discussed on a separate page.
+13. Shutting down GNS3 projects will be discussed on a separate page.